High seas fishing permit conditions

 13. Requirements for specific stocks or areas:

-- You must have approval from MPI to trawl on the 'Westpac Bank' area of the Challenger Plateau next to New Zealand's EEZ.
+- You must have approval from Fisheries New Zealand to trawl on the 'Westpac Bank' area of the Challenger Plateau next to New Zealand's EEZ.

-- You must have approval from MPI to fish for any straddling or highly migratory fish stocks that are subject to measures established by organisations or arrangements listed in the permit.
+- You must have approval from Fisheries New Zealand to fish for any straddling or highly migratory fish stocks that are subject to measures established by organisations or arrangements listed in the permit.